-Michael Schmitz is Director of Engineering at AI2.
-He is a home grown software engineer with interests in natural language processing and functional programming.
-He worked on open information extraction at the University of Washington as well as a successful startup in the Seattle area.
-Michael has a degree in computer science and mathematics from the University of Washington.
+Michael Schmitz is a Director of Engineering at AI2.
+He works closely with the AllenNLP team, the Beaker team, and the ReViz team (an internal team whose goal is to raise AI2's profile through compelling web applications).
+Previously Michael has worked on Open Information Extraction at the University of Washington as well as a successful startup in the Seattle area.
+Michael has a degree in Computer Science and Mathematics from the University of Washington.

 Dustin Schwenk is a Research Engineer at AI2.
 Previously he lived in the world of multiphysics simulation and high-performance computing, wherein he worked on computer models of colliding galaxies and solid rocket boosters.
 His current interests run in the direction machine learning and its applications.
 He has a degree in Engineering Physics from the University of Illinois at Urbana-Champaign.